sidemt/100-days-of-code/log.md

 ### Day 8: August 29, 2018

 **Today's Progress:**
--Submitted a pull request to 100-days-of-code repo
+- Submitted a pull request to 100-days-of-code repo

 **Thoughts:**
 I'm not sure if working on Markdown can be counted as coding, but I wanted to experience the workflow of submitting a pull request to forked repo.